A BRIEF HISTORY OF CIRENCESTER, GLOUCESTERSHIRE, ENGLAND

 The Romans called Cirencester Corinium Dobunnorum.
 It was a large and important town.
 In fact, it was the second largest town in England, after London.
 Corinium covered 240 acres.
 The population of the Roman town is not known for sure but it was probably between 10,000 and 12,000.

-However in the 4th century Roman civilisation declined.
+However in the 4th century Roman civilization declined.
 The towns shrank as people drifted away to the countryside.
 The last Roman soldiers left England in 407 AD.
 Afterwards town life broke down.

 Life in Roman Britain